openvswitch/ovs/Documentation/internals/contributing/backporting-patches.rst

 :doc:`submitting-patches`.
 The maintainer first applies the patch to `master`, then backports the patch to each older affected tree, as far back as it goes or at least to all currently supported branches.
-This is usually each branch back to the most recent LTS release branch.
+This is usually each branch back to the oldest maintained LTS release branch or the last 4 release branches if the oldest LTS is newer.

 If the fix only affects a particular branch and not `master`, contributors should submit the change with the target branch listed in the subject line of